OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 ChemicalSystem
 --------------

-A :class:`.ChemicalSystem` is composed of components that together describe the full simulated system.
+A :class:`.ChemicalSystem` is composed of components that together describe a model of the system to be simulated. simulated system.
 It represents the **end state** of an alchemical transformation and is the primary input a :class:`.Protocol` consumes to define a simulation state.